personas

-One thing I’ve learned in the last few years studying and working with people around personas too is that life gets a lot easier (and more fun) if you can embrace humility and manage to be curious about them - even better, be amused by them.
+One thing I know from studying and working with people around personas is that life gets a lot easier (and more fun) if you can embrace humility and manage to be curious about them - even better, be amused by them.
 Perhaps especially when they are getting in your way.
 Humility and playfulness can be a glittering path toward wisdom, discernment and choice.
 The formula is; curious amusement over shame.
 If amusement is a bridge too far then start with something smaller, like a lightly-held energy of open-minded exploration.

 The payoff is worth it.
 You get to uncover more of who you uniquely are and that is everything.
 Committing to experiencing life and expressing yourself as the most genuine version of you always reaps surprising rewards.
 Because without the false stories and protective mechanisms, we are all made up of overwhelmingly positive traits.
 It’s the gift of our shared humanity.

-Why do I go against my own desires and relate to myself and people I love in ways that are almost certainly not going to get me the thing I am after?
+Why do I sometimes against my own desires and relate to people I love in ways that are certainly not going to get me the thing I am after?

 …Okay why did I do it again? …Whoa, why did I do it that time!?

-(Even when we uncover and get to know our personas it can take committing and re-committing again and again to the actions required to move beyond them so it is very helpful to have a sense of humor and play about it. ;)
+(Even when we uncover and get to know our personas it can take committing and re-committing again and again to the actions required to move beyond them so it helps to have a sense of humor about it. ;)

 “Scientists have recently determined that it takes approximately 400 repetitions to create a new synapse in the brain—unless it is done with play, in which case, it takes between 10 and 20 repetitions.”